11 Poses to Spice Up Your Yoga Routine

 Yoga Level: Intermediate

-Why this pose: You’ve flipped your Dog, now try flipping your Plank to work your arms and core in different ways.
+Why This Pose: Try flipping your Plank to work your arms and core in different ways.

 1. Sit in Staff Pose with your legs straight and your palms flat on your mat on either side of your hips.